-But one of the most striking, because one of the most recent cases of this opposition to, or rather disbelief in facts opposed to the current belief of the day, among men who are generally charged with going too far in the other direction, is that of the doctrine of the "Antiquity of Man."
-Boué, an experienced French geologist, in 1823, discovered a human skeleton eighty feet deep in the loess or hardened mud of the Rhine.
-It was sent to the great anatomist Cuvier, who so utterly discredited the fact that he threw aside this invaluable fossil as worthless, and it was lost.
-Sir C. Lyell, from personal investigation on the spot, now believes that the statements of the original observer were quite accurate.
-So early as 1715 flint weapons were found with the skeleton of an elephant in an excavation in Gray'sinn-lane, in the presence of Mr. Conyers, who placed them in the British Museum, where they remained utterly unnoticed till quite recently.
+aside this invaluable fossil as worthless, and it was lost.
+Sir C. Lvell, from personal investigation on the spot, now believes that the statements of the original observer were quite accurate.
+So early as 1715 flint weapons were found with the skeleton of an elephant in an excavation in Grav's Inn Lane, in the presence of Mr. Convers, who placed them in the British Museum, where they remained utterly unnoticed till quite recently.
 In 1800 Mr. Frere found flint weapons along with the remains of extinct animals at Hoxne, in Suffolk.
-From 1841 to 1846, the celebrated French geologist, Boucher de Perthes, discovered great quantities of flint weapons in the drift gravels of the North of France; but for many years he could convince none of his fellow scientific men that they were works of art, or worthy of the slightest attention.
+From 1841 to 1846, the celebrated French geologist, Bouches de Perthes, discovered great quantities of flint weapons in the drift gravels of the North of France; but for many years he could convince none of his fellow scientific men that they were works of art, or worthy of the slightest attention.
 At length, however, in 1853, he began to make converts.
-In 1859-60, some of our own most eminent geologists visited the spot, and fully confirmed the truth of his observations and deductions.
+In 1859-60. some of our own most eminent geologists visited the spot. and fully confirmed the truth of his observations and deductions.

 Another branch of the subject was, if possible, still worse treated.
-In 1825, Mr. McEnery, of Torquay, discovered worked flints along with the remains of extinct animals in the celebrated Kent's Hole Cavern; but his account of his discoveries was simply laughed at.
-In 1840, one of our first geologists, Mr. Godwin Austen, brought this matter before the Geological Society, and Mr. Vivian, of Torquay, sent in a paper fully confirming Mr. McEnery's discoveries; but it was thought too improbable to be published.
-Fourteen years later, the Torquay Natural History Society made further observations, entirely confirming the previous ones, and sent an account of them to the Geological Society of London; but the paper was rejected, as too improbable for publication.
-Now, however, for five years past, the cave has been systematically explored under the superintendence of a Committee of the British Association, and all the previous reports for forty years have been confirmed, and have been shown to be even less wonderful than the reality.
+In 1825, Mr. McEnery, of Torquay, discovered worked flints along with the remains of extinct animals in the celebrated King's Hole Cavern; but his account of his discoveries was simply laughed at.
+In 1840, one of our first geologists, the late Mr. Godwin Austen, brought this matter before the Geological Society, and Mr. Vivian, of Torquay, sent in a paper fully confirming Mr. McEnery's discoveries; but it was thought too improbable to be published.
+Fourteen years later, the Torquay Natural History Society made further observations, entirely confirming the previous ones, and sent an account of them to the Geological Society of London; but the paper was rejected as too improbable for publication.
+Now, however, the cave has been systematically explored under the superintendence of a Committee of the British Association, and all the previous reports for forty years have been confirmed, and have been shown to be even less wonderful than the reality.
 It may be said that "this was proper scientific caution."
-Perhaps it was; but at all events it proves this important fact-that in this, as in every other case, the humble and often unknown observers have been right; the men of science who rejected their observations have been wrong.
+Perhaps it was; but at all events, it proves this important fact-that in this, as in every other case, the humble and often unknown observers have been right; the men of science who rejected their observations have been wrong.

-Now, are the modern observers of some phenomena, usually termed supernatural and incredible, less worthy of attention than those already quoted?
+Now, are the modern observers of some phenomena. usually termed supernatural and incredible, less worthy of attention than those already quoted?
 Let us take, first, the reality of what is called clairvoyance.
 The men who have observed this phenomenon, who have carefully tested it through long years or through their whole lives, will rank in scientific knowledge and in intellectual ability as quite equal to the observers in any other branch of discovery.
 We have no less than seven competent medical men-Drs.
 Elliotson, Gregory, Ashburner, Lee, Herbert Mayo, Esdaile, and Haddock, besides persons of such high ability as Miss Martineau, Mr. H. G. Atkinson, Mr. Charles Bray, and Baron Reichenbach.
 With the history of previous discoverers before us, is it more likely that these eleven educated persons, knowing all the arguments against the facts, and investigating them carefully, should be all wrong, and those who say à priori that the thing is impossible should be all right, or the contrary?
-If we are to learn anything by history and experience, then we may safely prognosticate that, in this case as in so many others, those who disbelieve other men's observations without enquiry will be found to be in the wrong.
+If we are to learn anything by history and experience, then we may safely prognosticate that in this case, as in so many others, those who disbelieve other men's observations without inquiry will be found to be in the wrong.